 But there is one little problem with that plan.
-I’m NOT a hiker and am not a big fan of exercise in general.
+I’m NOT a hiker and its just not in my DNA.

-This is why I created this list of ten popular parks in the Hudson Valley that you should put on your must-visit list!
+This is why I created this list of ten popular Hudson Valley parks that you should put on your must-visit list!

-If you’re planning to take a morning or a full day to explore a wonderful Hudson Valley Park, here is what you can expect to find during your visit:
+If you’re planning to take a morning or a full day to explore any of these wonderful Hudson Valley Parks, here is what you can expect to find during your visit: